Jane Kinney Meyers

-Jane’s experience in library development and implementation spans over three decades.
-She has organized libraries for USAID’s Office of Women in Development, Sahel Development Program, Asia Bureau and other office to coordinate them with the USAID Library.
-At the World Bank, in the early 1980s, Jane established and marketed library and information services in the Bank’s central agricultural advisory department.
+Jane’s experience in library development and implementation spans four decades.
+She has organized libraries for USAID’s Office of Women in Development, Sahel Development Program, Asia Bureau and other offices to coordinate them with the USAID Library.
+At the World Bank, in the early 1980s, she established and marketed library and information services in the Bank’s central agricultural advisory department.
 In the mid- to late-1980s, under a World Bank-financed project in Malawi, Jane managed the establishment of the government’s network of agricultural research libraries and was cited in Science magazine for her innovation in bringing the first CD-ROM to Africa.
 From the early 1990s through 2001, she served as a consultant to the Winrock International Institute for Agricultural Development, the FAO, the U.S. National Agricultural Library, the USIA’s MLK Jr. Library and Information Resource Center in Zambia, and the Johns Hopkins University Center for Communications Programs.
-Jane has given invited presentations at conferences of the ALA, SLA, Pennsylvania and New Jersey Library Associations, library schools at the University of Alabama, University of South Carolina, University of Pittsburgh, Drexel University, Simmons College, the D-Lab at the Massachusetts Institute of Technology, and the Brooklyn Public Library and the Library of Congress.
+She has given invited presentations at conferences of the ALA, SLA, Pennsylvania and New Jersey Library Associations, library schools at the University of Alabama, University of South Carolina, University of Pittsburgh, Drexel University, Simmons College, the D-Lab at the Massachusetts Institute of Technology, and the Brooklyn Public Library and the Library of Congress.